 If you’re looking for the best smartphone for photography, then chances are you’ll consider a Samsung.
 After all, we found that the Samsung Galaxy S23 Ultra was fantastic and ticked a huge number of boxes.
 But it’s hefty price tag is a stumbling block, and its dimensions make it tricky to handle.

 In which case, could the standard Samsung Galaxy S23 be the answer?
-You still get an excellent smartphone, yet costs a lot less, and fits in smaller pockets than the Ultra.
+You still get an excellent smartphone, it costs a lot less, and fits in smaller pockets than the Ultra.
 For something that falls in the middle, there’s the S23+ which offers the same camera specifications as the S23, but has a larger screen.

 Samsung Galaxy S23 Ultra vs Samsung Galaxy S23: Camera specs